MariaFogh/MLOps_Transformers/README.md

 ## Overall objective

 This project will investigate how to use Machine Learning Operations tools on a project.
-Specifically, the task is to classify whether movie reviews are positive or negative
+Specifically, the task is to use a classifier to determinning for whether movie reviews are positive or negative.

 ## Framework